Cove Creek students create fundraiser in support of Ukraine

-VILAS – A Cove Creek middle school social studies teacher and her students have started a fundraiser to raise money for Ukraine by selling sunflowers, the national flower of Ukraine.
+VILAS — A Cove Creek middle school social studies teacher and her students have started a fundraiser for Ukraine by selling sunflowers — the national flower of Ukraine.

 Scrapping her original lesson plan, Pugh decided to teach her students about what is going on in Ukraine and contextualize the situation for them.